Table of contents

 2. Dynamsoft License Requirements – A secure context is required for Dynamsoft licenses to function properly.

-The following** browser features** are required for the DCE and DDN components of DDS and MWC:
+The following browser features are required :

 1. WebAssembly